Click here for the Sauce Labs Selenium Jenkins Plug-in technical docs.

 One approach to solving this is headless testing, which runs much faster than real-browser testing.
 Another approach is our Sauce Labs Jenkins Selenium plugin.
 Sauce Labs does Selenium testing on the cloud for thousands of organizations.
-We have an easy-to-use Jenkins integration that lets you to run your Selenium tests on our cloud service, with effortless scalability and cool features.
+We have an easy-to-use Jenkins integration that lets you run your Selenium tests on our cloud service, with effortless scalability and cool features.

 4 Approaches to Integrating Jenkins with Selenium - Pros and Cons

 1. Selenium on one machine - headless browsers.

 2. Selenium on one machine - real browsers.

 3. Selenium Grid.

 4. Sauce Labs Jenkins plugin.
 Outsource the infrastructure to Sauce Labs, run tests quickly on over 800 browser/OS combinations, without disrupting your CI process and without installing and maintaining browsers locally.

 Option 1.
 How to Run Selenium on One Machine - Headless Testing